airbytehq/quickstarts/airbyte_dbt_snowflake_looker/README.md

 # Airbyte-dbt-Snowflake-Looker Integration

 Welcome to the "Airbyte-dbt-Snowflake-Looker Integration" repository!
 This repo provides a quickstart template for building a full data stack using Airbyte, Dagster, dbt, Snowflake and Looker.
 Easily extract data from Postgres and load it into Snowflake using Airbyte, and apply necessary transformations using dbt, all orchestrated seamlessly with Dagster.
-Then connect your Snowflake instance to Looker for visualization.
-While this template doesn't delve into specific data or transformations, its goal is to showcase the synergy of these tools.
+Then connect your Snowflake instance to Looker for business intelligence, analytics, data modeling, etc. While this template doesn't delve into specific data or transformations, its goal is to showcase the synergy of these tools.

 This quickstart is designed to minimize setup hassles and propel you forward.